 Some steps_scenery is a backdrop.
 They are in the Curia Interior.
 They are in the Curia Steps.
 They are in the Forum.
 They are ambiguously plural.
 The printed name is "Curia steps".
 The description is "Wide, but unremarkable, steps leading from the Forum up into the Curia[If Caesar is in the Curia Steps and the location is not the Curia Steps].
 There are several men in togas gathered on the steps[end if]."
 Understand "steps", "stairs", "step", and "stair" as steps_scenery.

 Some curia_scenery_blood is scenery.
 The printed name is "'blood'".
 Understand "blood", "'blood", "semen", "sperm", "spooge", "spunk", "jizz", "jizm", "cum", "load", and "loads" as the curia_scenery_blood.
 The description is "Now there's 'blood' all over the steps where Caesar and his friends were."
 The curia_scenery_blood can be edible.
 The curia_scenery_blood is edible.
 The curia_scenery_blood can be drinkable.
 The curia_scenery_blood is drinkable.
 Before taking the curia_scenery_blood, instead say "Restrain your Dillinger fantasies."
 Before eating the curia_scenery_blood, instead say "Although you have very little shame, lapping semen from a puddle on the Curia steps is beneath even you."
 Instead of drinking or tasting the scenery_blood, try eating the curia_scenery_blood.
-Instead of doing anything other than taking, drinking, or tasting the curia_scenery_blood, say "Perhaps not."
+Instead of doing anything other than taking, drinking, or tasting with the curia_scenery_blood, say "Perhaps not."

 The velvet bag is a container in the Curia Interior.
 "An olive-colored velvet bag rests empty on the ground here."
 The description is "This is an olive-colored velvet bag; it's large enough to hold, say, a large melon, or a human head.
 Unfortunately, it has a fairly large hole partway down one side."
 Instead of wearing the bag, say "But then you couldn't see.
 The hole isn't that near the bottom."
 Instead of fucking the bag, say "Although the velvet would probably feel nice, that's not a very alluring proposition."
 Instead of inserting something into the bag, say "The hole in the bag makes this unlikely to work very well for very long."
 Instead of touching or rubbing the bag, say "It's a lovely velvety texture."
 Instead of searching the bag, say "The interior of the bag is dark and velvety.
 There's nothing in it, because, you know, there's that big hole in it."
 Instead of rolling the bag, say "You roll up the bag.
 It unrolls.
 Whee."